ibm-cloud-docs/account/profile.md

 ## Analytics tracking setting
 {: #tracking}

 Actions in the {{site.data.keyword.Bluemix_notm}} console are tracked by default.
-Tracking enables our {{site.data.keyword.Bluemix_notm}} team to build a better experience for you and provide better support.
-The data that's collected is not used or shared for other purposes.
+Tracking enables the {{site.data.keyword.Bluemix_notm}} team to build a better experience for you and provide better support.
+The data collected is not used or shared for other purposes.

 If you choose to disable tracking, you might not be able to use some features, such as chat communications.